appzer0/pymailadmin/README.md

 #### Customize .env environment file, READ IT AND EDIT IT CAREFULLY
 You will mostly have to pay attention when customizing the tables and fields names for Dovecot.
-You may modify the latter in the first-time setup in pymailadmin (much easier).

 ``cd /var/www/pymailadmin && cp .env.example .env``